06 June Topics

 Great Barrier Reef v.
 Endeavour – In 1770, Captain Cook ran aground.

-June 12: If It Doesn’t Fit, You Must Acquit – In 1994, Nicole Brown Simpson and Ronald Goldman are murdered.
+June 12: If It Doesn’t Fit, You Must Acquit – In 1994, Nicole Brown Simpson and Ronald Goldman were murdered.

 Medgar Evers – In 1963, this Civil Rights leader was assassinated.